CryptozombiesHQ/cryptozombie-lessons/3/08-functionmodifiers.md

 Great!
 Our zombie now has a functional cooldown timer.

-Next, you're going to add some additional helper methods, so we've created a new file for you called `zombiehelper.sol`, which imports `zombiefeeding.sol`.
+Next, we're going to add some additional helper methods.
+We've created a new file for you called `zombiehelper.sol`, which imports `zombiefeeding.sol`.
 This will help to keep our code organized.

-Wouldn't it be cool if zombies gained special abilities after reaching a certain level?
-We're going to implement that feature soon, but first we need to learn a little bit more about function modifiers.
+Let's make it so zombies gain special abilities after reaching a certain level.
+But in order to do that, first we'll need to learn a little bit more about function modifiers.

+## Function modifiers with arguments

 Previously we looked at the simple example of `onlyOwner`.
 But function modifiers can also take arguments.
 For example: